Governance

 • The remuneration plan should be highly linked not only to short-term performance but also to medium- to long-term performance and improvement of corporate value;

-• The plan should be linked to the value to be newly created and provided in the course of promoting the ESG integrated management;
+• The plan should be linked to the value to be newly created and provided in the course of promoting the sustainability integrated management;

 • The plan should be designed to be linked to the shareholder value of the Company;